gabime/spdlog/README.md

 ### Asynchronous mode
-Time needed to log 1,000,000 lines under async mode, i.e. the time takes tp put the messages in the async queue (the best of 3 runs):
+Time needed to log 1,000,000 lines under asynchronous mode, i.e. the time it takes to put the messages in the async queue (the best of 3 runs):

 |threads|g2log   |spdlog<sup>async mode</sup>|
 |:-------|:-----:|-------------------------:|